fame2332/EYES-FRONTEND/README.md

 ## 📝 License

 This project is licensed under a custom MIT License with Restricted Rights.
 All rights to this code and software belong exclusively to BELEN, GINETE, FANDINO, and the original developer.
 See the [LICENSE](LICENSE) file for full details.

-## 📞 Support

-For questions or support, please open an issue on the GitHub repository or contact [rc202300000t@gmail.com](rc202300000t@gmail.com).